MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-itsmc-connections.md

 - [Provance](#connect-provance-to-it-service-management-connector-in-oms)
 - [Cherwell](#connect-cherwell-to-it-service-management-connector-in-oms)

+> [!NOTE]

+> ITSM Connector can only connect to cloud-based ServiceNow instances.
+On-premises ServiceNow instances are currently not supported.

-## Connect System Center Service Manager to IT Service Management Connector in OMS
+## Connect System Center Service Manager to IT Service Management Connector in Azure

-The following sections provide details about how to connect your System Center Service Manager product to ITSMC in OMS.
+The following sections provide details about how to connect your System Center Service Manager product to ITSMC in Azure.

 ### Prerequisites

 Ensure the following prerequisites are met:

 - ITSMC installed.
-More information: [Adding the IT Service Management Connector Solution](log-analytics-itsmc-overview.md#adding-the-it-service-management-connector-solution).
+More information: [Adding the IT Service Management Connector Solution](log-analytics-itsmc-overview.md#adding-the-it-service-management connector-solution).
 - The Service Manager Web application (Web app) is deployed and configured.
 Information on Web app is [here](#create-and-deploy-service-manager-web-app-service).
 - Hybrid connection created and configured.
 More information: [Configure the hybrid Connection](#configure-the-hybrid-connection).
 - Supported versions of Service Manager:  2012 R2 or 2016.